openware/open-finance-protocol/README.md

 | Currency | Market currency identifier  |
 | Balance  | User's balance for currency |
 | Locked   | User's locked for currency  |

+## Credits

+This protocol has been initiated at Openware and is used in production in the [crypto exchange software](https://www.openware.com) solution.